ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 comments: true
 ---

-This post captures my research and implementation to achieve Continuous Delivery with Chef.
-Do share and leave comments if you have a better approach towards achieving our goal.

-# Objective

-Achieving Continuous Delivery by using Chef as the tool for environment management, application configuration management and application deployment.
-Chef Cookbooks that you write will be released together with your applications.
+This post captures the journey of achieving Continuous Delivery surrounding Chef as the tool for environment management, application configuration management and application deployment.

 # Setup

-In this setup, I am using Chef with Chef Server.
+I am using Chef with Chef Server.
 You will find that most of the commands written in this post are coupled with Chef Server, although you should be able to map it to Chef Zero/Solo if needed.
 The CI server that I'm using is Jenkins hence some of the terminologies I used might accidentally be Jenkins specific.
 I will try to make